 Let’s go over an example:

 So, for Tuesday (that’s the day the team chose for integration), all the team gets ready.
-They finish all open issues, and make sure all the feature they worked on actually work.
+They finish all open issues, and make sure all the features they worked on actually work.
 They start the integration but Oops, something goes wrong and something doesn’t seem to be working.
-After a short investigation, they locate the suspected area, (yes its in Team A code), but in order to find the cause, fix it, the team needs to go deeper.
+After a short investigation, they locate the suspected area, (yes it’s in Team A code), but in order to find the cause, fix it, the team needs to go deeper.
 Naturally the other teams not wanting to waste time, start to work on new stuff while waiting for Team A to fix this.
-After a day or 2 Team A finds and fix the problem, but now there’s a problem, the other teams moved on.
+After a day or 2 Team A finds and fixes the problem, but now there’s a problem, the other teams moved on.
 Their current state is not good to do integration, so they wait till Tuesday to try again.

 So that’s not a good idea, what else can we do?

 The effective solution for this, is working on smaller stories. if you manage to get your stories small enough, you can do the integration more often, instead of once per week, maybe 3-4 times a week.
 And even when things do break during integration, chances are that since we are working on such small items, it won’t take so long to investigate and fix. if it doesn’t take too long, so the other team maybe will be able to wait for a little until we do manage to locate and fix.
 And even if it does takes more time (maybe a day or two).
 Once this gets resolve we can try integrating it again almost immediately.

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

 Want to learn how to create those small stories?